lightalchemist/FaceScrub/README.md

 If you are using Python 2, use the script `python2_download_facescrub.py`.
 If you are using Python 3, use `python3_download_facescrub.py`.
+In particular, the Python 3 version has been updated by [ottocho](https://github.com/ottocho) to support multi-threading.

 This code was tested on Ubuntu 14.04 and Mac OS X El Capitan.

+# Recommendations

+I suggest **shuffling the dataset file** before running the script to download the images as this will (hopefully) make it less likely that you are spamming a particular website with requests, especially if you use the multi-threaded version and have many threads running simultaneously.
+You want to do this as some servers may block you if they detect many simultaneous and sustained connections from a particular source.
+Some servers might also return you images with watermark or corrupted images for the same reason.

 # Requirements: